tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

 <!--

 BDQ defines a set of vocabularies (and an ontology) that are used to define structured **Tests**.
-The BDQ Tests evaluate biodiversity data in the context of defined `Use Cases`, and each `Test` is designed to assess and report on a specific aspect of data quality (e.g., `Accuracy`, `Completeness`, `Consistency`, `Conformance`, `Likeliness`, or `Reliability`; see the `bdqdim:` vocabulary).
+The BDQ Tests evaluate biodiversity data in the context of defined `Use Cases`, and each Test is designed to assess and report on a specific aspect of data quality (e.g., `Accuracy`, `Completeness`, `Consistency`, `Conformance`, `Likeliness`, or `Reliability`; see the `bdqdim:` vocabulary).
 Because BDQ specifies Tests in an implementation-agnostic way, the same Test definitions can be implemented in different programming languages and environments and applied in contexts ranging from small-scale data curation to large-scale biodiversity aggregation.

 BDQ is organized as a set of complementary documents that together define *what* to test, *how* to describe Tests and their results consistently, and *how* to apply those Tests in practice.
 At the core are the BDQ Tests (`bdqtest:`), which specify reusable, implementable evaluations over clearly identified inputs (`Information Elements` plus optional `Parameters`) and produce structured outputs (`Responses`) that can be reported and exchanged across systems.

-The semantics and shared terminology used by the `Tests` are provided by the Fitness For Use Framework (`bdqffdq:`) and supporting vocabularies (`bdqval:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`).
-Together, these vocabularies make it possible to define each `Test` and interpret its Responses in a consistent way, so that results from different implementations can be treated as comparable statements about fitness for use.
+The semantics and shared terminology used by the Tests are provided by the Fitness For Use Framework (`bdqffdq:`) and supporting vocabularies (`bdqval:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`).
+Together, these vocabularies make it possible to define each Test and interpret its Responses in a consistent way, so that results from different implementations can be treated as comparable statements about fitness for use.

-BDQ supports both `Quality Assurance` (QA) and `Quality Control` (QC) by providing standardized `Tests`, structured Responses, and `Measure` patterns that can be composed into Test suites for particular `Use Cases` (see [2.
+BDQ supports both `Quality Assurance` (QA) and `Quality Control` (QC) by providing standardized Tests, structured Responses, and `Measure` patterns that can be composed into Test suites for particular `Use Cases` (see [2.
 Context for Quality, Uses and Purposes](docs/guide/users/index.md#2-context-for-quality-uses-and-purposes-non-normative) in the [BDQ User's Guide](docs/guide/users/index.md)).
-Running the set of `Tests` associated with a `Use Case` on a dataset produces an evaluation of the fitness of that dataset for that specified use, and yields results that can be compared and shared across organizations.
-By using a common framework and shared vocabularies to define and report `Tests`, BDQ makes it easier for the community to collaborate on data quality assessment, implementation, and interpretation in a consistent manner.
+Running the set of Tests associated with a `Use Case` on a dataset produces an evaluation of the fitness of that dataset for that specified use, and yields results that can be compared and shared across organizations.
+By using a common framework and shared vocabularies to define and report Tests, BDQ makes it easier for the community to collaborate on data quality assessment, implementation, and interpretation in a consistent manner.

-BDQ currently focuses on commonly used biodiversity data expressed with Darwin Core terms (Wieczorek et al. 2012), but the standard is modular and extensible: communities may define additional `Use Cases`, propose new `Tests`, and align other vocabularies to the BDQ model while retaining interoperable Test semantics and Responses.
+BDQ currently focuses on commonly used biodiversity data expressed with Darwin Core terms (Wieczorek et al. 2012), but the standard is modular and extensible: communities may define additional `Use Cases`, propose new Tests, and align other vocabularies to the BDQ model while retaining interoperable Test semantics and Responses.

 Readers can approach the standard in different ways depending on their needs.
 The **BDQ Test Quick Reference Guide** provides a reference for the most comonly used information about the Tests.
 If you want to *run* BDQ and understand outputs, start with the **BDQ User’s Guide**, which explains how Tests relate to `Use Cases`, how `Quality Control` and `Quality Assurance` can be supported using suites of Tests, and how to interpret `Data Quality Reports` in real-world data curation and aggregation settings.
 If you want to *implement* BDQ in software, start with the **BDQ Implementer’s Guide**, which provides normative requirements for conforming implementations, including `Response` structure, handling of `Empty`, parameter behavior, and report requirements.
 If you want to understand the formal model behind BDQ and how Tests are defined in RDF/OWL, see the **Fitness For Use Framework Ontology** landing page and the **Fitness For Use Framework Ontology Guide**; for complete normative term definitions, consult the relevant **List of Terms** documents.
-If you wish to define new `Use Cases` or `Tests`, the **BDQ Tutorial** provides worked examples.
+If you wish to define new `Use Cases` or Tests, the **BDQ Tutorial** provides worked examples.

 ![Diagram of approaches to the BDQ documentation](overview_diagram_use_organized.svg)